Positive Punishment Techniques And Effects On Behavior

 Is positive punishment the right choice for your family?

-When you provide clear expectations, discouragement for unwanted behaviors, and rewards for good behaviors, you can make it much easier for your child to choose the path of least resistance with the behaviors you want to see from them.
+When you provide clear expectations, discouragement for unwanted behaviors, and rewards for desired behaviors, you can make it much easier for your child to choose the path of least resistance with the behaviors you want to see from them.

 By actively encouraging good behavior and offering explanations to your child along the way, you can help them choose to display desired behaviors while building a solid relationship with them and helping them to understand what is acceptable.